 Accident victims sometimes expect the personal injury recovery process to be simple and straightforward when it's often exactly the opposite.
 Our personal injury team is with you every step of the way to ensure you fully understand your legal rights and options.
 We gather the evidence needed to build a strong claim; interview witnesses and retain experts; handle communications with the defendant's insurance company and lawyers, and much, much more.
 With so much at stake, you simply can't afford to go it alone.

-Schedule a Complimentary Initial Consultation with Our Accident Attorney
+Schedule a Complimentary Initial Consultation with Our California Car Accident Attorney

 Complete the contact form on this page or call us at (909) 481-0100 or toll-free at (888) 694-3529 to schedule an appointment and take advantage of a free consultation to learn more about what attorney David H. Ricks and the Inland Empire Law Group can do for you.
 Don't wait; California law gives you just two years to file a personal injury claim.